barsanuphe/endive/SPEC.md

 - [x] the configuration file is located in the proper XDG configuration directory.
 - [x] the database file is located in the library root.
+- [x] the configuration file can hold a Goodreads API key, to get additional metadata.
 - [ ] the configuration file can contain a wishlist (author/title).

 ## Importing epubs